 input_string = str(input("Enter a string : "))#1 c = input("Enter a character you want to modify in the above string : ") #2 symbol = input("Enter the symbol you want to replace with : ") #3 modified_str = input_string.replace(c,symbol) #4 print("Modified String is : ",modified_str) #5

 (The source code is available here) :

-- Take the input string from the user using ‘input()’ method.
-We are converting the value returned by_ input()_ to String by wrapping it with_ str().
-This value, i.e. the user input string is stored in the _inputstring_ variable.
+- Take the input string from the user by using the ‘input()’ method.
+We are converting the value returned by input() to String by wrapping it with str().
+This value, i.e. the user input string is stored in the input_string variable.